tasneemaldernawi-oss/LibraConnect-Limu/README.md

 # LibraConnect-Limu
 **📚 LibraConnect – Simple Library Borrowing Website**

-LibraConnect is a small multi-page library website built by students using HTML, Bootstrap, and JavaScript.
+LibraConnect is a small multi-page library website built by using HTML, Bootstrap, and JavaScript.
 Each team member is responsible for one page and must include data rendering (using arrays/objects) and basic interactivity (DOM events).

 **🚀 Project Overview**